CHRISTIAN THINKING AND DEVELOPMENT

 Example # 7.
 Those who could not care less.
 This is another common type on earth.
 It is caused by poor health, fatigue, inability to think clearly and giving up on thinking as a result, and it can be caused by brainwashing and hypnosis, a subject discussed in a separate article entitled Hypnosis and Brainwashing.

 A person can exhibit several of the above types of thinking errors, and most do, in fact.
 This can complicate the picture.
-An article that may also help one sort this out is called Chakra Personality Types on this website.
+An article that may also help one sort this out is called Energy Center Personality Types on this website.
 This article approaches the same subject from the perspective of a person’s level of development.

 This article suggests that thinking based upon ancient biblical principles such as the Ten Commandments, the Golden Rule and others has a beneficial effect upon most people.